Subscribe Now: 1 Full Year for Only $14.95!

-The resort's theme incorporates characters from four Disney films: Cars, Finding Nemo, The Lion King, and The Little Mermaid.
+Theming incorporates characters from four Disney films: Cars, Finding Nemo, The Lion King, and The Little Mermaid.
 All but the Mermaid-themed rooms are suites.
-As at Pop Century, large, colorful icons are placed in the middle of each group of buildings; here, though, they represent the film's characters rather than pop-culture touchstones.
-An interesting departure from the other Value resorts is the outside paint schemes: rather than using pastels, Disney has decorated the exteriors with giant murals stretching the length of each structure.
-The Cars buildings, for example, each display a four-story panoramic vista of the American desert, with the movie's character icons in the middle, while the Lion King buildings capture a single verdant jungle scene.
-It's a great idea.
+As at Pop Century, large, colorful icons stand in the middle of each group of buildings; here, though, they represent film characters rather than pop-culture touchstones.
+An interesting departure from the other Value resorts is the outside paint schemes: Rather than using pastels, Disney has decorated the exteriors with giant murals stretching the length of each structure.
+The Cars buildings, for example, each display a four-story panoramic vista of the American desert, with the movie’s iconic characters in the middle, while the Lion King buildings capture a single verdant jungle scene.
+It’s a great idea.

 Three of the four sets of themed buildings have pools; the Lion King complex has a playground instead.
-Like the other Value resorts, Art of Animation has a central building, here called Animation Hall, for check-in and bus transportation; it also holds the resort's food court, Landscape of Flavors; a gift shop; and a video-game arcade.
-Speaking of check-in, the wall behind the front desk is a dazzling rainbow of colors from floor to ceiling.
-In sharp contrast to the faded paints and photos at, say, the All-Stars, Art of Animation's backlight displays and wall art are bright and vibrant and should stand up well to Florida's weather.
+Like the other Value resorts, Art of Animation has a central building—here called Animation Hall—for check-in and bus transportation; it also holds the resort’s food court, Landscape of Flavors; a gift shop; and a video-game arcade.

 Mousesavers.com has a current list of Disney hotel discounts available at Art of Animation.

 Art of Animation is slightly more expensive - and a little bit better - than Pop Century.
-In terms of layout, architecture, and facilities, Art of Animation Music is similar to Pop Century, the All-Star and Art of Animation Resorts: 3- and 4-story, motel-style Buildings with a central pool, food court, and registration area.
+In terms of layout, architecture, and facilities, Art of Animation is similar to Pop Century and the All-Star Resorts: 3- and 4-story, motel-style Buildings with a central pool, food court, and registration area.